“Whatever Theatre SKAM touches seems to turn to theatrical gold.”

 Theatre SKAM has built a solid reputation as creators of innovative site-specific work and intimate elegant theatre.
 We play a pivotal role in the cultural life of our region and are recognized by peers across the country for our contribution to national networks and new work development.

-Theatre SKAM has toured to Vancouver, Toronto, Seattle, Philadelphia, New York, France and Nanaimo.
+Theatre SKAM has toured to Nanaimo, Vancouver, Toronto, Seattle, Philadelphia, New York, France, Cardiff, and Bristol.